Moonbase59/autocue/README.md

 2024/04/01 06:43:42 [autocue2.metadata:3] Inserted replaygain_track_gain: -10.22 dB
 ```

+#### Custom crossfading

-I currently[^1] use these crossfade settings (third input box in AzuraCast; lots of debugging info here, could be much shorter):
+I currently[^1] use these crossfade settings (third input box in AzuraCast; lots of debugging info here, could be much shorter).

+Be sure to check the _copy-paste sections_ in `test_local.liq`, which always holds the most current code.

 ```
 # Fading/crossing/segueing